Carlos12001/numInt_and_diferental_equation/README.md

-# numInt and diferential equation
+# numIn and diferental equation

 ## Parte 1